twangodev/wisc/docs/ASIAN-AM-160/Exam-Review/exam-1.md

             1. **Diplomatic Agreement vs. Formal Legislation:** The 1907-8 Gentlemen's Agreement between the United States and Japan was a diplomatic negotiation rather than a formal exclusionary law passed by Congress, like the 1882 Chinese Exclusion Act.
 The Japanese government agreed to voluntarily limit the emigration of Japanese laborers to the U.S., while the U.S. agreed to stop segregating Japanese children in public schools.
 In contrast, the Chinese Exclusion Act was a unilateral decision by the U.S. government to restrict all Chinese laborers from entering the country.
 (Source: Ronald Takaki, Strangers From a Different Shore, 1990).
             2. **Family Unification Allowed for Japanese:** Under the Gentlemen's Agreement, Japanese immigrants already residing in the U.S. were allowed to bring their wives, children, and close family members to join them.
 This allowed for the formation of stable family units and communities.
 In contrast, the Chinese Exclusion Act severely restricted the ability of Chinese men to bring their families, especially their wives, resulting in a “bachelor society” where Chinese men lived without their families for extended periods.
 (Source: Ronald Takaki, Strangers From a Different Shore, 1990).
             3. **Racial Perception and Treatment:** Although both the Gentlemen's Agreement and Chinese Exclusion were based on racial prejudices, the two groups were treated differently.
 The U.S. viewed the Japanese as more diplomatically significant and militarily powerful, leading to a more negotiated and less overtly discriminatory arrangement.
 In contrast, the Chinese were subject to harsher racism and outright exclusion through legislation, reflecting their lower perceived status in the eyes of American lawmakers.
 (Source: Mae Ngai, Impossible Subjects, 2004).

-    ??? example

-        The 1907-8 Gentlemen's Agreement between the U.S. and Japan differed significantly from the earlier Chinese Exclusion Act.
-First, the Gentlemen's Agreement was a diplomatic negotiation between two governments, unlike the Chinese Exclusion Act, which was a unilateral law passed by the U.S. Congress to restrict Chinese immigration (Takaki, Strangers From a Different Shore, 1990).
-Second, while the agreement limited Japanese labor immigration, it allowed for family reunification, enabling Japanese immigrants to bring their wives and children to America.
-In contrast, Chinese immigrants were not granted the same rights, leading to a bachelor society (Takaki, Strangers From a Different Shore, 1990).
-Finally, Japan’s rising status in global diplomacy influenced the more respectful treatment of Japanese immigrants, whereas Chinese immigrants were subjected to harsher racial discrimination and exclusion (Ngai, Impossible Subjects, 2004).

 6. Why did Punjabi men tend to marry Mexican women over white and Black women?
 [5 points] How did marriage to a Mexican woman lead to more marriages between Punjabi men and Mexican women?
 [5 points] What was significant about these interracial marriages?
 [5 points]